rfc-st/humble/CONTRIBUTING.md

 * Please note (before sending a Pull Request) that <i>humble</i> is a multi-language tool (for now only English and Spanish are supported): take a look at [these](https://github.com/rfc-st/humble/tree/master/l10n) files, those ending in '_es.txt' are the Spanish translations.
 Therefore, each Pull Request that adds or modifies text strings must take into account both languages and update the corresponding files; also take a look at the functions <i>get_detail</i>, <i>get_l10n_content</i>, <i>print_detail</i>, <i>print_details</i>, <i>print_detail_l</i> and <i>print_detail_r</i>; they will help you understand how I handle literals and phrases.

-* In case of contributing functions these must be <b>brief and optimized</b>: my personal criteria is that every function must have, at least, a <b>60% Quality Score</b> in the [Sourcery](https://marketplace.visualstudio.com/items?itemName=sourcery.sourcery) plugin or other similar.
+* When contributing code, it must be <b>optimized</b>.
+My personal criterion is that every class, function, and method must achieve at least a <b>B</b> score in [radon's](https://radon.readthedocs.io/en/latest/commandline.html#the-cc-command) Cyclomatic Complexity analysis.
+To check this, you can use the following command — it should return no results; if it does, please optimize and simplify the code accordingly:
+<pre>radon cc humble.py -nc</pre>

 * And finally, I have my <i>quirks</i> :), and I may not accept your Pull Request for certain reasons that I will <b>always</b> explain in the request itself.
 That, of course, doesn't mean that I don't value your interest, your time or your code: <b>always</b>, if I end up implementing your idea, I <b>will mention you</b> in the [Acknowledgements](https://github.com/rfc-st/humble/#acknowledgements) section.